2022 Health Insurance Marketplace Calculator

 What are Bronze and Silver plans?

 When you buy coverage through the Health Insurance Marketplace you can choose between four levels of coverage: Bronze, Silver, Gold, and Platinum.
-The levels are based on how much financial protection the plans offer you when you get sick or need medical care.
+The levels are based on how much financial protection the plans offer you when you get sick or need medical care and how much you will have to pay out-of-pocket for care subject to the plan deductible and other cost sharing.

 Bronze plans will have the lowest monthly premiums, but have the highest deductibles, copayments, and other cost sharing.
 If you get sick or have an accident, your share of covered medical bills that you will have to pay out-of-pocket will be higher because of the higher cost sharing.
 Silver plans are more protective and will have higher monthly premiums, but generally have somewhat lower deductibles and other cost sharing, meaning you would likely spend less out of pocket when you get medical care.
 Gold and platinum plans have the highest monthly payments, but the lowest cost sharing, leaving you with fewer additional costs to pay for covered services.